ACEAlex/preload/README.md

            fopen in haxer.so

 But wait!
-Wouldnt it be great if we also could call the original fopen code from our code?
+Wouldn't it be great if we also could call the original fopen code from our code?
 Like this

 testprog